Our Lady’s Abingdon, South Oxon

 A nurturing, pastorally outstanding co-ed Catholic day school in central Abingdon for kids from 7-18.
 Fancy a nose around?

 It’s a small site, so the roll call of facilities isn’t huge.
 Sportswise, the onsite 25 metre indoor swimming pool is the star attraction here, with all kids having lessons right from nursery (once a week) through to twice a week for Y2-6 in Juniors and once a week in the senior school and kids as young as 9 able to join the after school swimming club.
 This is a major boon for the school – how many of us struggle to get our kids in the pool every week?
-There’s a relatively new multi-use games area and a field across the road that’s used for hockey, rugby, football and cricket but I’m sure OLA will be the first to admit that anyone who lives for sport might not be fully indulged here.
+There’s a relatively new multi-use games area and a field across the road that’s used for a variety of sports, plus Abingdon Vale cricket club and Tilsey Park are used for cricket and hockey respectively.

-All children in senior school play a musical instrument in their first year and the orchestra is small but keen, with Silver Band going across both schools and involving teachers and parents, including the Principal (a trombonist since you asked).
+All children in senior school play a musical instrument in their first year and the orchestra is small but keen (an extensive music scholarship programme encourages the talented).
 There’s definitely a sense of everyone pitching in here, a necessity no doubt with the numbers that also makes it a strong plus – everyone gets a go.
 Similarly in drama, there’s a ‘give it a go’ mentality, with productions on a stage in the auditorium, though the PTA has just donated £5k for a lighting rig, so your child will be up in lights Mrs Worthington.

 There’s definitely a gentle, inclusive, family atmosphere here – unusually children are encouraged to come for two taster days to make sure they like the school and settle in well.
 The ethos is strongly anti-hothouse, and the head was upfront that pastoral care comes first and everything else follows.
 A few years ago I’m sure that view was unfashionable, but in the light of today’s stressed anxious children it’s becoming a selling point for the school.